CZ-NIC/knot/doc/man_keymgr.rst

   Key length in bits.

 **ksk**
-  If set to **yes**, the key will be used for signing DNSKEY rrset.
+  *(bool)* The key will be used for signing DNSKEY rrset.
 The generated key will also have the Secure Entry Point flag set to 1.

 **zsk**
-  If set to **yes**, the key will be used for signing zone (except DNSKEY rrset).
+  *(bool)* The key will be used for signing zone (except DNSKEY rrset).
 This flag can be set concurrently with the **ksk** flag (for a CSK key).

 **sep**
-  Overrides the standard setting of the Secure Entry Point flag.
+  *(bool)* Overrides the standard setting of the Secure Entry Point flag.

 **for-later**
-  Pre-generating a key for later use.
-Once a new key ought to be generated, this one will be used instead if the **ksk** and **zsk** flags are matching.
-This argument has no parameter.
+  *(bool)* The key will be determined for later use.
+It means once a new key ought to be generated, this one will be used instead if the key type and algorithm match.

 The following arguments are timestamps of key lifetime (see :ref:`DNSSEC Key states`):